 Athol.
 Idaho.
 The Pacific Northwest.
 85 miles below the Canada-United States border; the longest international border in the world.
 Right in the middle betwixt Coeur d'Alene—to the south—and Sandpoint—to the north.
 Farragut State Park—on the southern tip of Lake Pend Oreille: the fifth deepest lake in the nation—is less than 5 miles to the east.
 Silverwood Theme Park is about 5 miles to the south.

 Athol.
 Idaho Highway 54 connects East and West.
 Bike paths run through.
 Paddleboarding in the summer months.
 Sledding in the winter.
 The Athol Farmers' Market.
 Community.
 Our small, but quaint, little coffeeshop; creating a welcoming place.
+Hygge.
 Handcrafted coffee paired with baked goods.
 A dining room table sits in the center for all to enjoy.
 A place where other small business owners come to work, where students come to study, and where friends come to visit.
-A patio adorned with flowers that change with the seasons.
+Our porch adorned with flowers that change with the seasons.
 Shared space: from locals to out-of-state visitors.
 Family inspired.
 Family owned.
 Family run.
 Family.

 North Idaho has many names: The Pacific Northwest.
 Upperleft USA.
 Upstate Idaho.
 Our family calls it home.

 There is room at the table; come to the table.